to being a published author and Creative Writing and English Professor, Andrew is an accomplished freelance editor with

 formats to communicate the message.

-- Rewriting and restructuring the text to fit the format.
+- Rewriting and restructuring the text.

 - Moving entire paragraphs and sentences to improve flow.

 - Ensuring consistent structure by adding or deleting headings.